Listed below are some resources you may enjoy or find to be helpful. Many of them have been mentionned on the Podcast.

 One More Shot

-BOOKS you may find helpful:
+Great BOOKS you will find helpful:

 The Next Happy by Tracey Cleantis